 Probably the most important thing to consider as you scale up your push notification campaigns is the frequency of your messages.
 Since push notifications is a high-engagement communication channel, you need to be really careful not to inundate your subscribers with more notifications that they can handle.

-Since website push notifications is a fairly new technology, there is no data out there on optimal frequency.
+Since website push notifications are a fairly new technology, there is no data out there on optimal frequency.
 At this stage, you need to carefully monitor your click rates, time on page, bounce rate and opt-outs after every push notification to find out which frequency works best for your audience.

 Using Segmentation to Send Personalized Notifications

 As E-commerce marketers, personalized messages are nothing new for us.
 We all know that they work.
-However, it is doubly critical to not follow the spray-and-pray approach when it comes to website push notifications, simply because opting-out is so easy and there is no way for you to get those unsubscribers back, unless they change their settings.
+However, it is doubly critical to not follow the spray-and-pray approach when it comes to website push notifications, simply because opting-out is so easy and there is no way for you to get those unsubscribers back unless they change their settings.
 For example, this guy is totally opting-out after receiving this notification.

 What Metrics to Track